 I had a piece published in Political Animal Magazine, which is a teaser for my next novel-in-progress.
 You can read the article here:

-"I Am a Writer When I am Writing" will be in Women Writers, Women's Books.
+"I Am a Writer When I am Writing" in Women Writers, Women's Books.
 This piece was inspired by the concept “Accept being unimportant.” words by Lao Tsu in the Tao te Ching

-"Efficient Waiting" will be in Writer's Digest.
+"Efficient Waiting" in Writer's Digest.
 This piece extols the virtues of letting a work-in-progress rest to gain objectivity.